ciarangriffin93/Hangman-game/README.md

 * [Canva](https://www.canva.com/online-whiteboard/flowcharts/): Used create a flowchart for project preparation.

 * [CI-Python-Linter](https://pep8ci.herokuapp.com/): Used display warnings and errors to assess code quality.

+## Credit

+#### Content:

+* [W3schools](https://www.w3schools.com/python/) This site was created using information from Code Institute and W3Schools.

+* [Youtube](https://www.youtube.com/watch?v=m4nEnsavl6w&t=466s) This is meant to be used for learning how to create a quiz in python.

+## Acknowledgements

+* I would like to thank to my mentor, Tim Nelson, for his help and unwavering support.

+* I would like to thank to my tutor at Code Institute for their help and unwavering support.

+* I would like to thank to my family for their patience, support, and understanding.

+* I would like to Code Institute's Slack community,and Deaf group for their support.